BB Bear’s Remarkable Story

-Arizona Animal Rescue Mission (AARM) - the fundraising arm for MCACC- and Two Pups Wellness Fund have partnered up to cover the medical costs for the puppy which have exceed $30,000 and are still rising.
-You can help by visiting AARM's web site and making a donation.
-There is a specific link on the page for donations to Bear's medical expenses and 100-percent of all funds raised will go directly towards his care.
+Arizona Animal Rescue Mission (AARM) – the fundraising arm for MCACC- and Two Pups Wellness Fund have partnered up to cover the medical costs for the puppy which has exceeded $30,000 and is still rising.
+You can help by visiting AARM’s web site and making a donation.
+There is a specific link on the page for donations to Bear’s medical expenses and 100-percent of all funds raised will go directly towards his care.

 Phoenix police are actively looking for the person who did this to Bear and it is an ongoing investigation.
 The person who found Bear and brought him to MCACC is not a suspect and is being hailed for doing the right thing by finding an injured puppy and bringing him to the shelter for help.

-"This is one of those cases that illustrates how precious each animal's life is and how compassionate the public can be.
-Without the help and donations from all over the world, there is no way Bear could have been saved," says Mary Martin the director of MCACC.
+“This is one of those cases that illustrate how precious each animal’s life is and how compassionate the public can be.
+Without help and donations from all over the world, there is no way Bear could have been saved,” says Mary Martin the director of MCACC.